Les Saintes, Terre de Haut, Guadeloupe – A Caribbean Island Escape

 Trying some of the local specialties is a must on Terre-de-Haut (often involving their bounty of fresh seafood).
 Most restaurants serve delicious accras (cod fritters), ceviche, and crêpes de poisson (fish crepes).
 Although we didn’t try it, boudin (blood sausage) is also very popular.

 Fancy a picnic while on the island?
 Ti Santois Boulangerie is a great place to pick up fresh bread and sandwiches.
-There is also a fancy deli called Robbe Steack that has meats, cheeses and prepared salads.
-The best gelato can be found right by the ferry terminal at Glaces Pays (go early as top flavours sell out early).
+(Go early though.
+They open at 5:30 and sell out of the good stuff very early!)

 GETTING AROUND TERRE DE HAUT